Advanced Electrolysis for Skin Imperfections (aka Electrocoagulation / Thermocoagulation)

 Post-treatment the skin will be slightly inflamed for a few hours.
 Do not rub, exfoliate or have a facial for several days after treatment.

-Cherry angiomas are also known as ruby points and Campbell spots.
+Cherry angiomas (aka ruby points, blood spots, Campbell spots).
 They are the most common vascular lesion.
 They consist of highly concentrated dilated capillaries and can be flat to the skin or larger and slightly raised.
 Their appearance is a cherry red to purplish colour.

 Spider Angiomas (spider naevus) are a combination of a cherry angioma in the center and dilated capillaries that radiate outwards similar to a spider web.